vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 #### Scale

-When the workloads on the TKG Workloads cluster will get added, it might be needed to scale the cluster by adding more nodes.
+When the workloads on the Tanzu Kubernetes Grid Workloads cluster will get added, it might be needed to scale the cluster by adding more nodes.
-TKG Workload Cluster can be [scaled horizontally][701] using the Tanzu CLI.
+Tanzu Kubernetes Grid Workload Cluster can be [scaled horizontally][701] using the Tanzu CLI.

 <!-- /* cSpell:disable */ -->